 Before being appointed to the Faculty at Tufts, Dr. Hennessy was a Senior Behavioral Scientist at the National Cancer Institute (NCI), National Institutes of Health where she led the FLASHE Study (Family Life, Activity, Sun, Health and Eating Study), one of the largest national studies to understand cancer preventive health behaviors among parent-child dyads.
 During her tenure at NIH, Dr. Hennessy received numerous awards for her research and leadership excellence.
 Dr. Hennessy has significant cross-sector experience ranging from industry to government to academia and uses this perspective to inform her work at ChildObesity180.

-Dr. Hennessy holds a doctoral degree in Food Policy and Applied Nutrition and a master of Nutrition Communication degree from the Friedman School, a master of Public Health degree from Tufts University School of Medicine, and undergraduate degrees in Biology and Community Health from Tufts University.
+Dr. Hennessy earned a PhD in Food Policy and Applied Nutrition and MS in Nutrition Communication from the Friedman School; an MPH from Tufts University School of Medicine; and a BS in Biology and certificate in Community Health from Tufts University

 PhD, Food Policy and Applied Nutrition, Tufts University Friedman School of Nutrition Science and Policy

 MS, Nutrition Communication, Tufts University Friedman School of Nutrition Science and Policy